pajki/seminar_01/readme.md

     # Optionally create a fresh virtual environment (docs: https://virtualenvwrapper.readthedocs.io/en/latest/install.html)
     mkvirtualenv -p /usr/bin/python3 pajki_seminar01

-    # Move into fresly installed directory
+    # Move into freshly installed directory
     cd seminar_01
     # Install the required packages
     pip install -r requirements.txt
     # Migrate the database
     python manage.py migrate

+If we want to manage data, we can easily achieve this by accessing the Django admin.

+    # Create super user
+    python manage.py createsuperuser
+    # Start the development server
+    python manage.py runserver 8001

+    # Go to localhost:8001/admin and enter the credentials you just created.
+You should be able to access the admin page.